JeffHing/angular-cabinet/README.md

 <div drawer-class="[0, 'myOpenClass', 'myClosedClass']"></div>
 ```

-If no drawer id is assigned, the drawerClass directive associates itself
+If no drawer id is specified, the drawerClass directive assigns itself
-with the drawer of the preceding drawerTrigger directive.
+to the drawer of the preceding drawerTrigger directive.

+Multiple drawerClass directives can be assigned to the same drawer.